Straddle

 If you can’t decide whether to be a bullish or bearish, here’s a strategy for you.
 You do have to decide one thing and that is whether the stock is going to make a big move or stay in a small range of prices.
 The straddle is neutral regarding the direction of the move.

-The straddle is a call option and a put option in the same stock at the same strike price with the same expiration date.
-If you think the price is going to move a long way from its current levels, you buy the call option and the put option, which is called a long straddle, and your total downside risk is the premium paid for these.
+The long straddle is buying a call option and a put option in the same stock at the same strike price with the same expiration date.
+If this sounds like a neutral sort of thing to do, then you simply have to remember that a losing option does not lose you any more money than the premium you have already paid – it simply expires worthless.
+If you think the price is going to move a long way from its current levels, you buy the call option and the put option, a long straddle, and your total downside risk is the premium paid for these.
 One of them expires worthless, and the other makes you a profit any time the stock moves up or down by more than the premium cost.
+If you were to graph this, the price zone where you would lose money is a small region either side of the strike price.
+If the price goes outside this zone, then one or other of the options will continue to increase in value.

 The alternative is a short straddle, which you would take out if you thought the stock was not moving much.
 This is the opposite position, where you sell both the call and the put.
+In other words, you are taking out a writing position for the long straddle.
+As with all writing positions, your profit comes up front when you are paid for the options.
 Your profit is limited to this premium, and your downside can be unlimited if the stock price changes.
 You will have to pay out on either the put or the call however much the price moves.

 Strangle